 Instructions

 - Combine all the ingredients in a blender.
-Process on high for 1 minute until creamy.2 garlic cloves, 1 tablespoon fresh parsley, 1 tablespoon fresh rosemary, ½ tablespoon dried oregano, 2 tablespoons Dijon mustard, ½ cup balsamic vinegar, 1 cup extra-virgin olive oil
+Process on high for 1 minute until creamy.2 garlic cloves, 1 Tablespoon fresh parsley, 1 Tablespoon fresh rosemary, ½ Tablespoon dried oregano, 2 Tablespoons Dijon mustard, ½ cup balsamic vinegar, 1 cup extra-virgin olive oil

 - Add the meat to a freezer bag and pour all but ¼ cup of the sauce into the bag.
 Seal the bag and shake to coat.
 Marinade for at least 1 hour, up to overnight.1 ½ pounds Bavette steak